Ugo Mifsud Bonnici: Entry to politics

-Cabinet Member
+Member of the Cabinet

-In 1987 the Nationalist Party was elected to Government and Bonnici was appointed to the Cabinet as Minister of Education.
+In 1987, the Nationalist Party was elected to Government and Bonnici was appointed to the Cabinet as Minister of Education.
 His portfolio included Education, Environment, Broadcasting, Culture, Youth, Museums and Sport.
-In 1990 he became Minister of Education and the Interior.
-Following the 1992 elections Mifsud Bonnici was appointed Minister of Education and Human Resources.
+In 1990, he became Minister of Education and the Interior.
+Following the 1992 elections, Mifsud Bonnici was appointed Minister of Education and Human Resources.

 As a Member of Parliament, he took an active interest in the updating of Malta's legislation.
 He was a member of numerous Select Committees including the Committee set up to draft the Constitutional changes that declared Malta a Republic.
 As a Minister, he worked on the drafting of important legislation such as the Education Act, the Environment Act, the National Archives Act and the Occupational Health and Safety Promotion Act.
 He made a strong effort to improve the standards at public schools.

 Presidency

 He was inaugurated as President of Malta on 4 April 1994, and served his term in full, ending five years later to the day.
 He was succeeded by Guido de Marco in 1999.